Multivariate Testing: 7 Step Guide for Performance Marketers

 Step 2: Gather Historical Learnings

-Take a look at your historical creative performance and identify top-performing and low-performing creative.
+The next step in multivariate campaign testing is to take a look at your historical creative performance and identify top-performing and low-performing creative.
 See if you can identify commonalities amongst both sets of creatives.

 You don’t need to have run video before in order to generate learnings—looking at the performance of still image assets will also surface insight.